SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 } else if temperatureInCelsius >= 30 {
     weatherAdvice = "It's really warm.
 Don't forget to wear sunscreen."
 } else {
     weatherAdvice = "It's not that cold.
-Wear a t-shirt."
+Wear a T-shirt."
 }

 print(weatherAdvice)
 // Prints "It's not that cold.
-Wear a t-shirt."
+Wear a T-shirt."
 ```

 Here, each of the branches sets a value for the `weatherAdvice` constant,